MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 This exercise taught me that algorithms of this class are actually straightforward to understand if you have a view of the entire graph and you know the objective.
 The challenge lies in expressing your computation in a way computers can understand.
 Specifically:

-- How can you identifying a subproblem that can be recursed/iterated over.
+- How can you identify a sub-problem that can be recursed/iterated over.
 - How and when to recurse/iterate over that subproblem, and
 - How to book-keep states efficiently.